-The image above is an edited version of a line drawing by Mary Houston, based on an illustration in the Luttrell Psalter, commissioned ca.1325 by a Lincolnshire knight.
+The image above is an edited version of a monochrome line drawing by Mary Houston, based on a colour illustration in the Luttrell Psalter, commissioned ca.1325 by a Lincolnshire knight.
 Although the medieval artist's intent was to portray Constantinople, sight unseen, the end-product resembles instead a generalized representation of an English town of the period: churches, houses, taverns and market square, all surrounded by defensive walls; he may have conjured up mental pictures of Stamford or Lincoln when executing the illumination.
 But most medieval depictions of towns and cities should be understood primarily as iconographic rather than documentary, a distinction perhaps less significant to medieval than to modern viewers.

 Problems of definition |